GreeneWoods/agentic-query-app/README.md

 From there we are off to the races.
 I also included a minimal event_stream_handler so that you can see the agent's tools in action.
 I find that it helps to understand inputs/outputs.

-When you're complete kill, the container with `CTRL+C` and then be sure to run `docker compose down` to decompose everything that was spun up.
+When you're complete, kill the container with `CTRL+C` and then be sure to run `docker compose down` to decompose everything that was spun up.